-Special Agent Tom O’Connor is the current President of the FBI Agents Association (FBIAA), and Special Agent Jean O’Connor is a Trustee for the FBIAA Memorial College Fund.
+Special Agent Tom O’Connor is the current President of the FBI Agents Association (FBIAA), and Special Agent Jean O’Connor is a trustee for the FBIAA Memorial College Fund.
 They are both detailed to the Human Resource Division (HRD) at FBI Headquarters to identify FBI employees, current and retired, who continue to battle illnesses related to 9/11 and to make them aware of the September 11th Victim Compensation Fund (VCF) and the World Trade Center Health Program.
 More information about 9/11 responder benefits programs can be found here: Sept 11 Responders Flyer.
 On behalf of the FBIAA, Tom and Jean O’Connor pledge to ensure that these employees and their families obtain the benefits they need and deserve and to honor the 9/11 FBI Line of Duty Deaths of those who have made the ultimate sacrifice.
-FBI employees can also obtain information about VCF registration guidelines by calling the HRD hotline at 202-324-3333.
+FBI employees can also get information about VCF registration guidelines by calling the HRD hotline at 202-324-3333.

 1997 – Present

 “They would not have changed what they did that day because they thought they were going to get sick.” — Tom O’Connor, President FBI Agent’s Association